-Numerical Simulation of Pressure Boundary Failure Accident in Lead-Bismuth Eutectic-Supercritical Carbon Dioxide Printed Circuit Heat
+Numerical Simulation of Pressure Boundary Failure Accident in the Lead-Bismuth Eutectic-Supercritical Carbon Dioxide Printed Circuit Heat Exchanger

-Exchanger

-Xi Huang,1 Li-Xiang Zhang,1 Yu-Xin Huang,1 Ke-Fan Zhang,1 and Hong-Li Chen^{1,} 1School of Nuclear Science and Technology, University of Science and Technology of China, Hefei, Anhui, 230026, China
+Xi Huang, Li-Xiang Zhang, Yu-Xin Huang, Ke-Fan Zhang, and Hong-Li Chen1,\ School of Nuclear Science and Technology, University of Science and Technology of China, Hefei, Anhui, 230026, China

 Due to its excellent heat transfer performance and compact structure, the printed circuit heat exchanger (PCHE) has become the mainstream heat exchange equipment between the secondary circuit of the supercritical carbon dioxide Brayton cycle and the primary circuit of the lead-cooled fast reactor.
-During operation of the LBE- SCO_2 PCHE, the enormous pressure difference between the cold side (high-pressure S-CO_2) and hot side (atmospheric-pressure lead-bismuth eutectic), combined with the corrosion characteristics of lead-bismuth eutectic, could lead to PCHE pressure boundary failure, potentially resulting in CO_2 leakage into the primary circuit.
-This study employs CFD software ANSYS Fluent to numerically simulate PCHE pressure boundary failure accidents.
-The feasibility of the analysis methodology is verified by decomposing complex accident conditions into characteristic conditions for experimental validation.
-Results demonstrate that during the accident transient, pressure in the hot channel initially exhibits cyclic fluctuations, rising sharply within 0.1 ms before gradually stabilizing, while pressure in the cold channel remains essentially unchanged at operating pressure.
-Simulations reveal that 15 ms after the accident, large quantities of carbon dioxide are detected at the hot side inlet and outlet, indicating a risk of secondary circuit working medium intrusion into the reactor.
+During operation of the LBE- $\text{SCO}2$ PCHE, the enormous pressure difference between the cold side (high-pressure $\text{S-CO}2$ ) and the hot side (atmospheric-pressure lead-bismuth eutectic), combined with the corrosion characteristics of the lead-bismuth eutectic, could lead to failure of the PCHE pressure boundary, potentially resulting in $\text{CO}2$ leakage into the primary circuit.
+This study employs the CFD software ANSYS Fluent to numerically simulate the PCHE pressure boundary failure accident.
+The feasibility of the analysis method is verified by decomposing the complex accident conditions into typical characteristic conditions for experimental simulation verification.
+The results show that during the accident transient process, the pressure in the hot channel initially exhibits cyclic fluctuations, rising sharply within 0.1 ms and then gradually stabilizing, while the pressure in the cold channel remains essentially unchanged at the operating pressure.
+Simulation reveals that after 15 ms following the accident, large quantities of carbon dioxide were detected at the inlet and outlet of the hot side, indicating a risk of intrusion of the secondary circuit's working medium into the reactor.